 Developed in 2015, our Water in Aboriginal Culture resources have been written in collaboration with Aboriginal people from many areas across WA.

-The incursion is for Perth classes and focuses on communication about and preservation of water sources.
+This school talk is for Perth classes and focuses on communication about and preservation of water sources.

 Read a transcript of this video (new window)

 An e-Learning game

 This shows the many language groups in WA and teaches students how to pronounce words relating to water in different Aboriginal languages.

 These lessons have been mapped to the Australian Curriculum for pre-primary to year 9 classes, but can be adapted for most ages.
 The lessons contain fact sheets and reference materials to help you connect with your local Aboriginal community who can add value to your educational program.

 F–year 1 Rain is coming

 Year 4–5 Aboriginal water place names